jorishr/linux-notes/ubuntu_server/ssl.md

 To have full control over changes, including delete, use: `certbot --cert-name -d existing.com,example.com,newdomain.com`.

+### Adding certificate for subdomain
+The first option is to expand the existing certificate for the root domain with each subdomain in a manual process.
+You can however add support for all subdomains at onces, see [Wildcard Certification with Certbot](https://www.digitalocean.com/community/tutorials/how-to-create-let-s-encrypt-wildcard-certificates-with-certbot).
 ## Adding a commercial certificate
 ### Obtain certificate
-Create a PRIVATE KEY through third party certificate issuing website.
+Create a *private key* through third party certificate issuing website.

-NOTE: use the full domain `www.mywebsite.com`
+Note: use the full domain `www.mywebsite.com`

 Create a private key file.